Learning Unmasking Policies for Diffusion Language Models: Experiments

-\paragraph{Results with (Short) 32 Block Length, \autoref{fig:gsm8k-bl32-llada} and \autoref{fig:math500-bl32-llada}} Generally, we observe that the performance of the learned policies (\greenline) exceeds those of both the random baseline (\greyline) as well as the high-confidence sampling (\blueline) strategy, while matching that of Fast-dLLM (\orangeline).
-The fact that our learned policies do not surpass Fast-dLLM in the mid-to-high NFEs range may suggest that this heuristic is near-optimal under the semi-AR sampling regime, where spatial correlation is enforced during the decoding process.
+\paragraph{Results for (Short) $BL=32$, \autoref{fig:gsm8k-bl32-llada} and \autoref{fig:math500-bl32-llada}.} Generally, we observe that the performance of the learned policies (\greenline) exceeds those of both the random baseline (\greyline) as well as the high-confidence sampling (\blueline), while matching Fast-dLLM (\orangeline).
+That our learned policies do not surpass Fast-dLLM in the mid-to-high NFEs range may suggest that this heuristic is near-optimal under semi-AR generation.
+Interestingly, despite very similar quantitative performance, we find that the learned policies exhibit qualitatively somewhat different unmasking behavior compared to Fast-dLLM (see Appendix~\ref{sec:app-qual-analysis}).
+Concretely, the policy unmasks adjacent tokens much less frequently (\Cref{fig:adjacent-tokens-BL32slow}) and allocates compute more uniformly across blocks (\Cref{fig:nfes-per-block-BL32slow}).

+We note that the effect of $\alpha$ in training (cf. \Cref{fig:rl-training}) carries over to the test set: policies trained with higher values of $\alpha$ exhibit faster, yet less accurate, sampling.
+Of particular note is $\alpha=10.0$, which exhibited greater training instability due to the very sharp slope of the reward.
+When successfully trained, this yields a very fast policy that outperforms Fast-dLLM in the low-NFE ($\sim10$) regime on both datasets.
+Qualitatively, we find evidence that this improved performance is likely due to the policy learning to slow down in the final block when generating a numerical answer, as shown in \Cref{fig:nfes-per-block-BL32fast} (see also Appendix~\ref{sec:app-qual-analysis} for more details).
+This highlights the potential of RL-based policies when optimizing for maximal efficiency.